john-science/john-science.github.io/_posts/2017-11-07-my-word-corpus.md

 The lists below are the result of analyzing my own informal writing, after doing some basic data clean-up:

+* Remove numbers and web addresses
 * Make everything lowercase
+* Remove (most) punctuation and syntax
 * Replace contractions with multiple words - "can't" became "can" and "not"
-* Remove numbers and web addresses
-* Remove (most) punctuation and syntax
-* Remove words that only appear once
 * Remove pronouns, conjunctions, prepositions, and articles
 * Remove proper nouns
-* Tried to reduce all verb forms to a single case - "falling" and "fell" became "fall"
+* Try to reduce all verb forms to a single case - "falling" and "fell" became "fall"
+* Remove words that only appear once

 Having a complete dataset for your own language usage is really fascinating.
 There is a lot to learn about yourself and your language.
 I highly recommend trying it.